 Heroin Heart: Endocarditis (Pronounced “en-doh-kahr-die-tis”)

-Also known as infectious endocarditis, this condition is characterized by the infection of heart valves and inner lining of the heart.
-Endocarditis has been more prevalent in recent years among in young adults, likely stemming from the intravenous use of heroin.
+Also known as infectious endocarditis, this condition is characterized by the infection of heart valves and the inner lining of the heart.
+Endocarditis has been more prevalent in recent years among young adults, likely stemming from the intravenous use of heroin.

 Early stage endocarditis is hard to detect, as it is often mistaken for other illnesses or infections.
 In fact, many cases go undiagnosed.